EvilHydra09/LP5/README.md

 # Semester 8
 # SPPU Computer Engineering 2019 Pattern Final Year-Sem 2 Lab Assignments.
 (If this repo helped you, do star it! :)
+Update Package Index: Make sure your package index is up-to-date by running: bash
+Copy code
+`sudo apt update`
+Install pip: pip is a package management system used to install and manage software packages written in Python.
+If you don't have it installed, you can install it with: bash
+Copy code
+`sudo apt install python3-pip`
+Install Jupyter Notebook: Once pip is installed, you can use it to install Jupyter Notebook: bash
+Copy code
+`sudo -H pip3 install jupyter`
+Run Jupyter Notebook: After installation, you can start Jupyter Notebook by running the following command in your terminal: bash
+Copy code
+`jupyter notebook`
 ## For Installing the Python in Ubuntu

  `sudo apt install python3`